sakaki-/raspbian-nspawn-64/manpages/1/ds64-runner.md

-If the sidekick OS is not running, or if *COMMAND* could not be found, or if *COMMAND* exits with an error, a `zenity` dialog will be shown, with a 5 second auto-dismissal timeout.
+If the sidekick OS is not running, or if *COMMAND* could not be found, or if *COMMAND* exits with an error, a `zenity` dialog will be shown, with a 5 second auto-dismissal timeout, where possible.

 EXIT STATUS
 -----------